Framlingham Town F.C.: History

 The club was established in 1887 and started playing in the Ipswich & District League.
 They dropped into the Framlingham League, before playing in the Leiston League and the Woodbridge League and returning to the Ipswich & District League.

 Framlingham won Division Two of the (renamed) Suffolk & Ipswich League in 1980–81, and the League Cup in 1989–90.
 In 1991–92 they won the Senior Division and the League Cup.
 Although they applied to join Division One of the Eastern Counties League, they were rejected because they did not have a stand or floodlights.
 In 1995–96 they reached the final of the Suffolk Senior Cup, losing 3–0 to Grundisburgh.
 In 2010–11 they entered the FA Vase for the first time.

 At the end of the 2011–12 season Framlingham were relegated from the Senior Division to Division One.
 In 2014–15 the club finished second in Division One, earning promotion back to the Senior Division.
 After finishing fifth in the Senior Division in 2015–16, the club were promoted to Division One of the Eastern Counties League.
 They were Division One runners-up in 2017–18, securing promotion to the Premier Division.
 However, they finished bottom of the Premier Division the following season and were relegated to Division One North.
+In 2021–22 the club finished fifth in Division One North, qualifying for the promotion play-offs, in which they lost 1–0 to Harleston Town in the semi-finals.
+They finished third in the division in 2022–23, qualifying for the play-offs again.
+However, they lost 5–4 on penalties to Harwich & Parkeston after a 1–1 draw in the semi-finals.

+In 2023–24 Framlingham were runners-up in Division One North, going on to lose 2–1 to Cornard United in the play-off semi-finals.